 The bottom line:

-The good news is that stainless steel is a safe type of cookware as long as you choose a high grade of stainless steel and care for it properly.
+The good news is that stainless steel is a safe type of cookware as long as you choose a high grade of stainless steel, avoid stainless steel made with nanoparticles and care for it properly.
 Compared to nonstick cookware it is a safer, healthier option.

 Frequently asked questions: